Ethiopia conflict heats up as Amhara region vows to attack Tigray forces | Law-Order

 “There is still shooting all around the camp," he said.
 Tigrayan militia took about 19 refugees from Adi Harush on Wednesday to an unknown location and one refugee - a Muslim man - was killed after they told him to carry some weapons and he refused, another refugee told Reuters.

-Reuters could not immediately reach the TPLF for comment.
+"Our forces are not after Eritrean refugees.
+We will make sure refugees are protected and we are more than ready to investigate any claims," TPLF's Getachew said, adding refugees would be permitted to leave the area if they wished.
 Tesfahun Gobezay, head of Ethiopia's refugee agency, said they wanted to relocate the refugees away from fighting as fast as possible.

 "We will bring refugees into the high schools as we try to build shelters," he said.